Article last updated: December 2019

-The working groups covering the thematic domains and the cross-cutting issues (quality, gender, training and visibility) mentioned above are set-up and led by one or more partner countries to ensure ownership.
-The quality working group is led by Eurostat and has annual meetings and workshops to promote the development of a culture of quality in statistics in the ENP-South countries.
+The working groups covering the thematic domains and the cross-cutting issues (quality, gender, training and visibility) mentioned above were set-up and led by one or more partner countries to ensure ownership.
+The quality working group, which functions independently of MEDSTAT, is led by Eurostat.
+It promotes the development of a culture of quality in statistics in the ENP-South countries.

-More than 100 activities are planned to be implemented during MEDSTAT IV's timeframe.
-MEDSTAT IV is providing technical and financial support to organise a wide set of events such as working group meetings, workshops, training sessions, study visits and technical assistance missions carried out by experts.
+More than 100 activities were planned to be implemented during MEDSTAT IV's timeframe.
+MEDSTAT IV provided technical and financial support to organise a wide set of events such as working group meetings, workshops, training sessions, study visits and technical assistance missions by experts.

-Addressing user needs in the preparation of the work programmes and consulting users on their needs for data analysis and dissemination, both nationally and regionally, will contribute to making the supply of statistics more relevant to the demand and to raise the visibility of statistics.
-The project will seek a stronger involvement of users in defining the needs for statistics as well as promoting and supporting joint activities and projects with users in order to obtain their feedback on the quality (including relevance) of the available statistics.
+Addressing user needs in the preparation of the work programmes and consulting users on their needs for data analysis and dissemination, both nationally and regionally, aimed to make the supply of statistics more relevant to the demand and to raise the visibility of statistics.
+The project sought a stronger involvement of users in defining the needs for statistics as well as promoting and supporting joint activities and projects with users in order to obtain their feedback on the quality, including relevance, of the available statistics.

-MEDSTAT IV will also seek to establish synergies among activities in each sector, between the thematic working groups, between the thematic working groups and the cross-cutting issues, and between the project activities and those organised by other international organisations operating in the region.
-The project will make use of both North-South and South-South cooperation.
+MEDSTAT IV also sought to establish synergies among activities in each sector, between the thematic working groups, between the thematic working groups and the cross-cutting issues, and between the project activities and those organised by other international organisations operating in the region.

 Previous MEDSTAT programmes

-Through three distinct phases (MEDSTAT I, II and III), the cooperation programme has developed from focusing on capacity building work to improving the quality of statistics and providing the foundation for evidence-based policymaking.
+Through three distinct phases (MEDSTAT I, II and III), the cooperation programme developed from focusing on capacity building work to improving the quality of statistics and providing the foundation for evidence-based policymaking.
 Euro-Mediterranean statistical cooperation was launched by the Barcelona declaration and the Euro-Mediterranean partnership (1995–96) with the aim of promoting 'cooperation in statistics in order to harmonise methods and exchange data’.
-The MEDSTAT IV programme is building on the progress achieved so far and adding further improvements to the methodology of statistical data production.
+MEDSTAT IV built on the progress achieved and added further improvements to the methodology of statistical data production.